Madsen Red Lake Gold Project: Overview

 Madsen is located approximately ten kilometres southwest of the town of Red Lake, Ontario.
 Located on patented claims, there is year-round access to the property via Ontario Highway 618.
 Numerous secondary roads transect the 4,700 hectare property providing simple access for exploration programs.

-The Madsen Mine infrastructure includes:
+The existing Madsen Red Lake Gold Mine infrastructure includes:

 - 5 compartment,1,275 metre deep shaft and headframe